 Jacqui Lofthouse began her career in radio production and media training.
 In 1992 she studied for her MA in Creative Writing at the University of East Anglia under Malcolm Bradbury and Rose Tremain.
-She is the author of three other novels, The Temple of Hymen (Hamish Hamilton/Penguin 1995/1996), Bluethroat Morning (Bloomsbury 2000) and Een Stille Verdwijning, (De Bezige Bij 2005).
+She is the author of four novels, The Temple of Hymen (Hamish Hamilton/Penguin 1995/1996), Bluethroat Morning (Bloomsbury 2000/Blackbird 2018), Een Stille Verdwijning, (De Bezige Bij 2005) and The Modigliani Girl (Blackbird 2015).
 Her novels have sold over 100,000 copies in the UK, the USA and Europe and have been widely reviewed.

 Praise for Jacqui’s novels The Temple of Hymen and Bluethroat Morning: